St Mirin's Cathedral

 The Cathedral Church of Saint Mirin in Paisley, dedicated to Saint Mirin the patron saint of Paisley, is the mother church of the Catholic Diocese of Paisley and is the seat of the Bishop of Paisley.

 History

 The former parish church of St Mirin, it is situated in Incle Street, Paisley, at the junction with Glasgow Road and was completed in 1931 close to the site of the original church of the same name which dated from 1808.
 The original building was the first stone-built Roman Catholic church in post-Reformation Scotland.
-It was formally opened in a solemn mass in 1932 which was attended by the archbishops of Glasgow and Edinbugh and the bishop of Galloway along with various members of local clergy and parishioners.
-Also in attendance were the local provost Gault, magistrates and councillors who were joined by at least two thousand onlookers who lined the streets outside the newly opened church.
+It was formally opened at a solemn mass in 1932 which was attended by the archbishops of Glasgow and Edinburgh and the bishop of Galloway along with various members of local clergy and parishioners.
+Also in attendance were the provost of Paisley Councillor Gault, local magistrates and councillors who were joined by at least two thousand onlookers who lined the streets outside the newly opened church.
 Irish nationalist politician Joe Devlin MP also attended the solemn mass.
 The present building was raised to cathedral status in 1948 following the erection of the diocese in 1947.